What Is Eating Disorder Therapy

 Preventing Relapse

 Long-term therapy provides relapse prevention tools and ongoing accountability.
+With continued support, clients are better prepared to maintain progress and sustain recovery.

 Do I Have an Eating Disorder?